-After signing a performance agreement, the BC PNP will issue you a letter of confirmation (i.e. work permit support letter), which will allow you to apply to IRCC for a work permit.
+If you sign a Performance Agreement, the BC PNP will issue you a letter of confirmation (i.e. work permit support letter), which will allow you to apply to IRCC for a two-year work permit.
 This will enable you and your dependants to move to B.C. so you can start implementing your business plan.
 The letter of confirmation is valid for 90 days (approximately three months).